Hadromophryne natalensis (Hewitt, 1913)

 General habitat alteration and loss

 This species was formerly known as Heleophryne natalensis, but has recently been separated out into a new genus (van Dijk 2008).
+A complete, annotated 3D model of this species can be found on Sketchfab, a result of the NSF oVert Digitization project.

 Boycott, R. C. (2004). ''Heleophryne natalensis Hewitt, 1913.''
 Atlas and Red Data Book of the Frogs of South Africa, Lesotho, and Swaziland.
 SI/MAB Series #9.
 L. R. Minter, M. Burger, J. A. Harrison, H. H. Braack, P. J. Bishop, and D. Kloepfer, eds., Smithsonian Institution, Washington, D. C..